TylerJamesMalloy/MedicalImageClassifier/README.md

 # Medical Image Classifier

+## Team
+Tyler Malloy, Austin Wallace, Varoon Mathur, Matthias Lee

 ## Project
 This project was created to compare the ability of a deep convolutional neural network with the newly developed [capsule network](http://papers.nips.cc/paper/6975-dynamic-routing-between-capsules.pdf) outlined in NIPS 2017.
 The domain of this comparison is image classification of cervical cancer with image data retrieved from the [Intel & MobileODT Cervical Cancer Screening](https://www.kaggle.com/c/intel-mobileodt-cervical-cancer-screening) Kaggle competition.

+## Motivation
+Capsule networks, as described by Hinton et. al (2017), was recently introduced as a network that is more robust to detecting how images and objects are positioned and more easily able to generalize these spatial relationships.
+By nesting another layer of neurons within a layer in an NN (a capsule), lower and higher-level capsules can connect to provide better feature detection in lower layers of the image, and is a much more effective method than the max-pooling mechanism in CNNs (which essentially reduces the spatial size of the image in order to pick the largest feature, considered to be crude).
+While this new methodology has shown to outperform CNNs on the classical MNIST data set of images, we wished to understand their comparison on a most robust image dataset.

 ### Data Pre-Processing